 B2.1 It is the responsibility of the student to ensure that all his/her details are accurate and that Newman University is kept informed of any changes to address, emergency contact details and other information.
 This information is updated by using MyNewman.
-Students studying at partner institutions can also update their details on MyNewman, but must also inform their administration office.
+Students studying at partner institutions as franchise students can also update their details on MyNewman, but must also inform the administration office at the partner institution.